PanosEconomou/notes/Projects/CFT/Free_Fields.md

 ## Free Tensor Fields

 The above notation is a bit cumbersome.
 It gets super complicated super fast and for most things in physics it suffices to look at tensor fields instead.
 These are sections of tensor bundles, in other words bundles of the form $TM^{\otimes k}  \otimes T^\ast M^{\otimes l}$ for some $k,l \in \mathbb N$.
-Given a Riemannian manfiold, they have a canonical connection and bundle metric that allows us to simplify the notation a bit by identifying twisted forms with sections of tensor bundles with higher order.
+Given a Riemannian manfold, they have a canonical connection and bundle metric that allows us to simplify the notation a bit by identifying twisted forms with sections of tensor bundles with higher order.